Grey Organisation: Fashion and PR

 GO’s image of uniformed anonymity, shaved heads, white shirts, and grey English suits were key to the GO manifesto.
-They stated that wearing suits afforded them the respect necessary in the 1999, but shunned the wearing of ties stating, "We wear no ties.
+They stated that wearing suits afforded them the respect necessary in the 1990's, but shunned the wearing of ties stating, "We wear no ties.
 All those who see themselves as dissidents in society do like-wise".

 GO's recognition began to grow outside of the art world when Lynne Franks launched the Grey Organisation into the 1980s world of PR; modelling for Katharine Hamnett at the Albert Hall and Yohji Yamamoto in Paris; supporting Red Wedge; meeting Neil Kinnock at the Houses of Parliament; and promoting Swatch watches.

 Red Wedge was underpinned by a party political broadcast in July 1985 aimed specifically at the young vote.
 It featured clips from Labour-organised rock concerts, including the performances of Billy Bragg, Aswad and the Communards, extracts from Neil Kinnock’s speeches and interviews with young men and women about the misery of unemployment.
 The Labour Party also commissioned designers Katharine Hammett, Bodymap and the Grey Organisation to design T-shirts for its Jobs and Industry campaign which largely concentrated on the plight of the young unemployed.

 GO also appeared in the Derek Jarman film The Angelic Conversation and the Gilbert & George "Exister" pieces.